Ways to contribute¶

 - Make games.
 It’s no secret that, to convince new users and especially the industry at large that Godot is a relevant market player, we need great games made with Godot.
 We know that the engine has a lot of potential, both for 2D and 3D games, but given its young age we still lack big releases that will draw attention to Godot.
 So keep working on your awesome projects, each new game increases our credibility on the gamedev market!

 - Donate.
 Godot is a non-profit project, but it can still benefit from user donations for many things.
 Apart from usual expenses such as hosting costs or promotion material on events, we also use donation money to acquire hardware when necessary (e.g. we used donation money to buy a Macbook Pro to implement Retina/HiDPI support and various other macOS-related features).
-Most importantly, we also used donation money to hire our lead developer Juan Linietsky, so that he can work full-time on the engine.
+Most importantly, we also used donation money to hire core developers so they can work full-time on the engine.
 Even with a low monthly wage, we need a steady donation income to continue doing this, which has been very beneficial to the project so far.
 So if you want to donate some money to the project, check our website for details.

-The possibility to study, use, modify and redistribute modifications of the engine’s source code are the fundamental rights that Godot’s license grant you, making it free and open source software.
+The possibility to study, use, modify and redistribute modifications of the engine’s source code are the fundamental rights that Godot’s MIT license grants you, making it free and open source software.

 As such, everyone is entitled to modify Godot’s source code, and send those modifications back to the upstream project in the form of a patch (a text file describing the changes in a ready-to-apply manner) or - in the modern workflow that we use - via a so-called “pull request” (PR), i.e. a proposal to directly merge one or more git commits (patches) into the main development branch.